sjscott84/react-intro/README.md

 ### Props

-We used a special variable reference to get the data that was passed in from the Homepage component: `this.props`.
-All the data passed in (the __props__) are
+We used a special variable reference to get the data that was passed in from the Homepage component: `props` (or `this.props` within a Class).
+All the data passed in (the __props__) are immutable: you _cannot_ change their value within the component.
-immutable: you _cannot_ change their value within the component.
 By passing data in as a prop, you are indicating that the parent component owns it rather than this component.
 There is a different type of special value that _is_ mutable and specific to the current component, __state__, which we'll look at more soon.